apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>Represents a collection of service descriptions for a service reference declaration.</p>
+<p>serviceRefDeclarationSpecs is a collection of service descriptions for a service reference declaration.</p>
 <p>Each ServiceRefDeclarationSpec defines a service Kind and Version.
 When multiple ServiceRefDeclarationSpecs are defined,
-it implies that the ServiceRefDeclaration can be any one of the specified ServiceRefDeclarationSpecs.</p>
+it indicates that the ServiceRefDeclaration can be any one of the specified ServiceRefDeclarationSpecs.</p>
-<p>For instance, when the ServiceRefDeclaration is declared to require an OLTP database, which can be either MySQL
+<p>For example, when the ServiceRefDeclaration is declared to require an OLTP database, which can be either MySQL or PostgreSQL,
-or PostgreSQL, a ServiceRefDeclarationSpec for MySQL and another for PostgreSQL can be defined.
-When referencing the service within the cluster, as long as the serviceKind and serviceVersion match either MySQL or PostgreSQL, it can be used.</p>
+you can define a ServiceRefDeclarationSpec for MySQL and another ServiceRefDeclarationSpec for PostgreSQL, when referencing the service within the cluster, as long as the serviceKind and serviceVersion match either MySQL or PostgreSQL, it can be used.</p>
 </td>
 </tr>
 </tbody>